ZaferGunal/GS-Academy/README.md

 ## Our Mission
 At **GS Akademi**, we believe that learning should be **fun, interactive, and accessible**.
-Our aim is to provide young learners with the tools to explore new skills and build a solid foundation in STEM.
+Our aim is to provide young learners with the tools to explore new skills and build a solid foundation in STEM.ü
+Beyond every robot we produce, we are touching people's hearts, igniting the spark of curiosity, and nurturing bright minds under the guidance of science.